San Francisco 49ers vs. Houston Texans NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Texans stats and trends

-- This year, the Texans have an ATS record of 3-2 in their five games as an underdog of 12.5 points or more.
+- The Texans are 3-2 ATS when underdogs by 12.5 points or more this season.

-- Houston's games this year have hit the over on seven of 15 set point totals (46.7%).
+- Houston's games this year have hit the over seven times in 15 opportunities (46.7%).

-- Houston is 3-0 against the spread and 3-0 overall in games when it records more than 22.3 points.
+- When Houston puts up more than 22.3 points, it is 3-0 against the spread and 3-0 overall.

-- In games that Houston totals more than 318.9 yards, the team is 4-2 against the spread and 2-4 overall.
+- In games that Houston totals over 318.9 yards, the team is 4-2 against the spread and 2-4 overall.

-- The Texans have turned the ball over four more times (21 total) than the 49ers have forced a turnover (17) this season.
+- The Texans have turned the ball over 21 times this season, four more turnovers than the 49ers have forced (17).

 Home and road insights

-- San Francisco is 3-4 overall, and 3-4 against the spread, at home.
+- San Francisco is 3-4 against the spread, and 3-4 overall, at home this year.

 - San Francisco has hit the over in four of seven games at home this year.

-- Houston is 3-4 against the spread, and 2-5 overall, in away games.
+- Houston is 2-5 overall, and 3-4 against the spread, in away games.

-- Houston has gone over the total twice in seven away games this year.
+- This year, in seven road games, Houston has hit the over twice.

 Powered by Data Skrive.